apanasyu/TwitterTargetCommunityCollection/README.md

 (By registering an app you will obtain four tokens: consumer key, consumer secret, access token, and access secret.
 Go inside TwitterAPI.py and put these keys inside getAPI method).

 # Influential users and communities for Minsk, Belarus vs. Moscow, Russia
-Step 1: User needs to specify 2 or more queries that contain locations of interest and keyword 'Twitter'.
+Step 1: User needs to specify 2 or more queries that contain locations of interest and keyword 'Twitter' (alternatively can search for influencers of interest manually and go directly to step 2).
 Twitter screennames from top 100 URLs from Google search are utilized.
 Twitter API used to collect information about each screenname verifying that it is a user on Twitter and providing additional information such as description, number of followers, and other features from user's profile.

-    queries = ["Minsk Belarus Twitter", "Moscow Russia Twitter"] import time
+    queries = ["Minsk Belarus Twitter", "Moskva Russia Twitter"] import time
     for query in queries:
         potentialInfluencerToWebHit = googleSearch(query)